Last updated July 2026

 The claim is the moment an insurance policy does its job.
 Everything before it, the underwriting, the pricing, the premium, exists so that when a car is wrecked or a roof is torn off, the insurer pays.
 Yet the work of turning a reported loss into a settled claim is slow, document-heavy, and carried by a workforce that is shrinking even as the dollar value of claims keeps climbing.
 The figures collected on this page, refreshed every month, describe an industry handling hundreds of billions of dollars in losses each year through a claims process that still depends heavily on people, paperwork, and time.

 Three threads run through the data.
-The first is scale: the property and casualty industry now incurs more than six hundred billion dollars in losses and loss adjustment expenses in a single year, and a growing share of that comes from severe catastrophe seasons that overwhelm normal staffing.
-The second is time: claims cycle times, the days from a reported loss to a finished repair or a final payment, have stretched to the longest levels on record in homeowners insurance.
+The first is scale: the property and casualty industry now incurs more than six hundred billion dollars in losses and loss adjustment expenses in a single year, and a large share of that comes from severe catastrophe seasons that overwhelm normal staffing.
+The second is time: claims cycle times, the days from a reported loss to a finished repair or a final payment, improved in the most recent homeowners study but still run about a month to complete a repair and roughly forty days to a final payment.
 The third is the workforce: the adjuster headcount is large but aging fast, and a retirement wave is removing experienced claims professionals faster than the industry can replace them.
 Together these numbers explain why claims handling is one of the most pressured functions in insurance, and why so much of the work an adjuster does is the slow business of getting a file documented.

 The Scale of Insurance Claims